cfug/dio/README.md

 ### Lock/unlock the interceptors

-you can lock/unlock the interceptors by calling their `lock()`/`unlock` method.
+You can lock/unlock the interceptors by calling their `lock()`/`unlock` method.
 Once the request/response interceptor is locked, the incoming request/response will be added to a queue before they enter the interceptor, they will not be continued until the interceptor is unlocked.

 ```dart
 tokenDio=new Dio(); //Create a new instance to request the token.